pehlivanoglu/HyperSecure_Mail/README.md

 y = run(necessary_parameters)

+IMPORTANT NOTE = You may need to change the file_path parameters in both files

 ## Issues:
 <del>1- in enc_dyc_tes.ipynb file, encrypting short text files is problematic due to 16byte encyrption method.
 Will be solved.</del>